Engee documentation

 Two-dimensional ray propagation graph

-If we pass to the object optSta not only the source characteristic test_bundle, but also the argument rend, we will get a two-dimensional (or three-dimensional) graph in the output.
+If you pass it to the object optSta not only the characteristics of the source test_bundle, but also an argument rend, then we get a two-dimensional (or three-dimensional) graph on the output.

 In [ ]: